ShivamManojPatel/Salt-and-Pepper-Noise-Detection/README.md

 - Install dependencies
   - pip install opencv-python numpy

-- replace image names at lines 45 & 46.
+- Replace comments with image relative path at lines 45 & 46 .
   - Input requires the original image for metric evaluation and the noisy image to perform the algorithm.

+- Replace comments with the relative path of the folder where you want your output images to be at lines 62, 72, 95, and 105.

 -------------------------------------
 Author